 Spider plants are, for good reason, a favorite amongst gardeners and those who enjoy plants.
-They’re easy to care for, don’t need much looking after and can be propagated with ease.
+They’re easy to care for, don’t need much looking after and as a bonus can be propagated easily to get new plants.

 In fact the whole process of propagating is really straightforward.
-So if you’ve got a spider plant that’s bursting with life and producing baby offshoots (also known as “spiderettes” or “pups”), you’ve got the perfect opportunity to propagate.
+So if you’ve got a spider plant that’s giving you offshoots (also known as pups or spiderettes) you are well placed to propagate it.

 What You’ll Need to Propagate a Spider Plant